 Mp3 files are greatly reduced from their original quality.
 Most purchased mp3 files are roughly 5-10 MB whereas a direct reproduction of a CD recording at 44.1kHz as a WAV or AIFF file is typically 30-80 MB.
 We recommend using full CD quality formatting for the best sound quality.

 One of the most important steps is to make certain the loudness of each track is similar from one song to another.
 Some music playing software such as iTunes will offer an equalizing option in their settings.
 For example in the iTunes Playback menu there is an option called Sound Check.
 You will want to have this box selected.
 Otherwise you will find that a quiet song will need to be turned up louder and the next song may blast the audience if it is too loud.
-This is one of the reasons you may want to hire a DJ since part of their job is to manage any such issues.
+This is one of the reasons you may want to since part of their job is to manage any such issues.

 DJ break music is played during band breaks so there will usually be no one present to ride the faders of our board.
 As long as the quality of your digital files is properly prepared and there is no noise in the system we prefer you have the volume output on your device set to its loudest.
 Providing a strong signal from the source enables us to have headroom with the adjustments levels of our equipment.

 For EQ settings we recommend the factory or flat equalization.
 Please provide your device for the band to prepare during it's soundcheck before the performance begins so that the volume and any necessary EQ settings can be adjusted on our board.
 If you are providing your own device we do not tamper with your settings, we only EQ through our system.
 Please also allow us the opportunity to become familiar with your device before we are expected to know how to navigate your files.

 When a phone is plugged into an external speaker the default setting is to have all audio play through the external speaker.
 This means if you receive a phone call or text while your phone is plugged into an external sound system it will ring through the speakers and interrupt your music.